indra-labs/indra/doc/whitepaper.md

 The worst case scenario here is a user may have to wait a few seconds to purchase a few sessions if they have run short, and lose a few parts of sessions or vouchers if the node goes offline.

 There is an attack potential in the creation of nodes that attract purchases and then go offline before their services are delivered.
 For this reason, nodes will prefer to buy vouchers from the longest lived routers and new routers will have a longer lead time in acquiring regular work.

+## 5. Creating Circuits

+This has been omitted in the foregoing descriptions because in part it is somewhat elementary and largely documented, but it needs some coverage because it's important to understand.

+Peer to peer network systems always have the need for a directory service.
+The Bitcoin network, and most "crypto" networks use very simple systems and have usually got a set of reliable "seed" nodes that can be relied upon to provide addresses of peers in the network.

+One of the things that is interesting about Bitcoin is that despite the amount of value on the network, complex peer sharing protocols are not required.
+In contrast, the Tor network has more complicated consensus that stems in part from the fact that its first purpose is to enable tunneling.
+That is, Tor's need for a consensus stems from the fact it provides services outside of the peer to peer network.

+This is something that will not be a central concern for Indranet.
+Potentially such services could be developed, but these kinds of services will require a consensus and have inherent vulnerabilities, and this can be the concern of a separate project to run this.

+It's important to reiterate, that Indranet is aiming to be a minimalistic system for Bitcoin, Lightning and simple peer to peer client/server routing are all we are aiming to provide with Indranet.

+### Circuit Creation Protocol

+The unique feature of Indranet compared to other Onion Routing protocols is that before establishing a channel, a relationship is established between clients and routers.
+As such, this enables a more concise session establishment protocol than is conventional for onion routing.

+Thus, the blinded signature token can then be used as seed points that are secret between the client and router that are not available to the clearnet.

+As such, this shortcuts some parts of the Double Ratchet protocol used to roll ciphers between messages on the network for establishment of the encryption. <note, here we have to actually add the refinement, because the token is a potential cipher seed that can cut out several message stages in the establishment>.